Are you looking for just the right red flowering tree for your landscape for a pop of color?

 Its glossy leaves are maroon or purplish-red from spring into early summer.
 From mid- through late summer, the tree bears dark green leaves with purplish-red veins.
 Then they turn a beautiful bronze in the fall.

 Prairie Fire Crabapples are adapted to USDA Hardiness Zones 3 through 8.
-They don’t do well in tropical climates, since they require chilling hours to bloom in the spring.
+They don’t thrive in tropical climates, since they need colder temps to bloom in the spring.

-Crape myrtle trees come in a variety of colors.
-There are crape myrtles with brilliant red flowers, crape myrtles with white flowers, and crape myrtles with purple flowers.
-They can be trained to become a large, multistemmed bush or a small tree with just a few trunks.
-Their showy flowers have wrinkles like crepe paper.
+Crape myrtle trees come in a variety of colors, as some bloom with red, white, and purple flowers, depending on the tree.
+They can actually be trained to become a large, multistemmed bush or a small tree with just a few trunks.

 As young trees, crape myrtles need lots of moisture.
 Once they are established, these trees are extremely drought- and heat-resistant.
 Pinching back new growth in the summer increases the production of flower buds.